 That means there is little room for "baggage".
 The more we can streamline by getting rid of unnecessary weight, the easier the trail will seem.

 One big sidetrack is that for the longest time we focused more on that same shepherd and lost sight of One even greater toward Whom he was pointing us.
 YHWH says, "If you return, return to ME"--not religion, not just anything that looks ancient or Hebraic.
 But the shepherd He sent is still extremely unique and indispensable; going too far and "throwing the baby out with the bathwater" may be an even worse error than the other.
 The "narrow way" to which the narrow gate leads requires a careful balance between the two extremes, for both Jews and Christians need the other's perspective to be complete, for we are two halves of a once-single people that was divided, and to compensate for what we lost in that split, both have added to and taken away from the actual message.
 But we must find that right balance, or most of what he worked for--and died for--could be lost or diminished at best.
 "It is good that you take hold of this, but also not withdraw your hand from that, because the one who fears Elohim will come out with both of them."
 (Qoheleth/Ecclesiastes 7:18) "Every every teacher of the Torah who has become a disciple in the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old."
 (Mat.
 13:52) This site aims to be a bridge between these two estranged brothers.
-It is easier to side with one or the other and settle for half the truth.
-But Israel and its purpose is so radically different from anything this world has ever seen.
+It is easier to side with one or the other and settle for half of the truth.
+But it requires two witnesses to establish a matter.
+Israel and its purpose is so radically different from anything this world has ever seen.
 We dare not sell it short by truncating it again when we have been given such weighty, costly gifts from both streams.
 So take a deep breath and brave the full force of truth.
 If you hear—and follow--the original call of the shepherd who set us free to return all the way home, you can indeed find a Sabbath rest for your soul.